michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0114.md

 - v: become undone
 - v: disentangle
 ### Family
-unravel: unraveled, unraveler, unraveling, unravelled, unraveller, unravelling, unravels+;ravel: raveled, raveling, ravelled, ravelling, ravels, unravel;raveling: ravelings;ravelling: ravellings;unraveler: unravelers;unraveller: unravellers
+- unravel: unraveled, unraveler, unraveling, unravelled, unraveller, unravelling, unravels+
+- ravel: raveled, raveling, ravelled, ravelling, ravels, unravel
+- raveling: ravelings
+- ravelling: ravellings
+- unraveler: unravelers
+- unraveller: unravellers
 ### Examples
 - As the parched beige hilltops fill with red-tiled homes, decades of international efforts to achieve a two-state solution are unraveling.
 - They are starting to unravel the reasons bariatric surgery allows most people to lose significant amounts of weight when dieting so often fails.